opendr-eu/opendr/docs/reference/end-to-end-planning.md

 ### Simulation environment setup

+The environment is provided with a [world](src/opendr/planning/end_to_end_planning/envs/webots/worlds/train-no-dynamic-random-obstacles.wbt) that needs to be opened with Webots version 2021a in order to demonstrate the end-to-end planner.

-The environment includes an Ardupilot controlled quadrotor in Webots simulation.
+The environment includes an optional Ardupilot controlled quadrotor for simulating dynamics.
 For the installation of Ardupilot instructions are available [here](https://github.com/ArduPilot/ardupilot).

 The required files to complete Ardupilot setup can be downloaded by running [`download_ardupilot_files.py`](src/opendr/planning/end_to_end_planning/download_ardupilot_files.py) script.